Aliyov/Penny-Trade/README.md

 For each simulation, the program identifies optimal buy and sell points.
 While doing so, it generates mathematical functions that serve as the foundation for subsequent simulations.
 As the number of simulations increases, the algorithm improves its accuracy through iterative learning.

 The system not only analyzes current prices but also integrates and adapts to real-time news updates.
-The primary goal is not to generate profit but to develop algorithms capable of solving and modeling highly unpredictable and complex scenarios, similar to chess—but on an infinite board where a pawn can transform into a queen.
+The primary goal is not to generate profit but to develop algorithms capable of solving and modeling highly unpredictable and complex scenarios, similar to chess—but on an infinite board where a pawn can transform into a queen without reaching end of the board.

 ---